lerina/wasm-pre/README.md

 # wasm-pre

-Building block for console-like game using html pre and powered by Rust/wasm
+Building blocks for a console-like game
+using html pre and powered by Rust/wasm